August Kekulé: Honors

-In 1895, Kekulé was ennobled by Kaiser Wilhelm II of Germany, giving him the right to add "von Stradonitz" to his name, referring to a possession of his patrilineal ancestors in Stradonice, Bohemia.
-His name thus became Friedrich August Kekule von Stradonitz, without the French accent on the last "e" of his name, and this is the form of the name that some libraries use.
+After his ennoblement in 1895, Kekulé’s name became Friedrich August Kekule von Stradonitz, and this is the form that some libraries use.
 This title was inherited by his son, genealogist Stephan Kekule von Stradonitz.
 Of the first five Nobel Prizes in Chemistry, Kekulé's former students won three: van 't Hoff in 1901, Fischer in 1902 and Baeyer in 1905.

 A larger-than-life monument of Kekulé, unveiled in 1903, is situated in front of the former Chemical Institute (completed 1868) at the University of Bonn.
 His statue is often humorously decorated by students, e.g. for Valentine's Day or Halloween.